 Purple flowered (crocus sativus), white flowered (crocus sativus subsp. cartwrightianus albus)

 The first indication that saffron is on the move is a white spike and threadlike leaves.
 There are usually 3 red stigmas in each flower, and they need to be hand-picked when the flower has just opened.
 Even if it’s raining.
 There is no mechanised way of doing this, so you can see why it’s so expensive.
 Use tweezers, your fingers or pick the whole flower whichever works best for you.
-The stigmas wither quite quickly and the flowers only last about 3 days – again, less if it’s raining, which is why it’s important to check them each morning.
+The stigmas wither quite quickly and the flowers only last about 3 days – again, less if it’s raining or slugs find them, which is why it’s important to check each morning.
 Bear in mind saffron was used as a dye – the orange stains can be hard to get off your skin/out of clothes.

 I dry my saffron between sheets of kitchen towel, and store in the dark to stop the spice degrading.
 You could dry it in an oven on low with the door open, or in a dehydrator on the lowest setting, but don’t cook it!

 Personally I think that saffron needs its own space to grow.
 I didn’t have enough ground ready when my corms arrived so half went in pots and half in a raised bed.
 In my first year (2014) most of the corms in pots flowered compared with only about a third of the corms in the ground.
 The saffron in the bed also rapidly became in the way – it needs dry soil in summer when it’s dormant so the corms don’t rot.
 That doesn’t work when they are in the middle of a thirsty sweetcorn and squash bed…